Foundation for Individual Rights and Expression: Challenges to college residence life programs

-In 2007, the organization said that a mandatory program for students living in dormitories at the University of Delaware resembled "thought reform."
+In 2007, the organization said that a mandatory program for students living in dormitories at the University of Delaware resembled "thought reform".
 The school suspended it.

 Student press

-At the University of Wisconsin-Oshkosh, FIRE opposed university practices that required student journalists to submit their questions ahead of time or seek permission from the school before interviewing university employees.
+At the University of Wisconsin–Oshkosh, FIRE opposed university practices that required student journalists to submit their questions ahead of time or seek permission from the school before interviewing university employees.
 After FIRE intervened, the university revised its practices to no longer require prior approval before interviews.

 Campus security fees

 FIRE has opposed security fees some campuses charge to groups which host controversial speakers.
 These fees are charged to pay for extra security, which colleges say is necessary due to the likelihood of demonstrations and disruption of events.

-In 2014, FIRE assisted the Kalamazoo Peace Center in its lawsuit against Western Michigan University, after the university said the peace center could only invite rapper Boots Riley to speak on campus if it paid a security fee.
+In March 2009, FIRE challenged a security fee charged to a UC Berkeley group for a speech by Elan Journo, who advocates for the destruction of Palestine.
+In 2014, FIRE assisted the Kalamazoo Peace Center in its lawsuit against Western Michigan University, after the university said the peace center could only invite social activist and rapper Boots Riley to speak on campus if it paid a security fee.
 The school settled the lawsuit and agreed to revise its policies.
+In April 2022, FIRE challenged a security fee charged to Dartmouth College's Republican group for hosting a speech by Andy Ngo.

 Due process

-FIRE also targets situations where students and faculty are adjudicated outside the bounds of due process afforded to them by Constitutional law or stated university policy.
+FIRE targets situations where students and faculty are adjudicated outside the bounds of due process afforded to them by constitutional law or stated university policy.
 FIRE has argued for more rights for students facing sexual assault allegations.
 In 2011, FIRE opposed the Education Department's "Dear Colleague" letter that urged universities to use a "preponderance of the evidence" standard instead of the criminal justice system's "beyond a reasonable doubt" standard in sexual assault cases.
 In 2020, FIRE supported new rules made by the Department of Education during the Trump administration about sexual assault and harassment cases that required colleges to allow the cross-examination of accusers.